storj/storj/docs/design/referral-manager.md

 ## Abstract

 Right now, referral program only works per satellite meaning a user on us-east-1 satellite can only refer people to join us-ease-1.
-However, it's crucial for the tardigrade branded network to be able to handle cross-satellite referrals.
+However, it's crucial for the tardigrade branded satellites to be able to handle cross-satellite referrals.
 Therefore, we plan to have a program running in GCP along with tardigrade satellites to handle this issue.

 ## Background